 A Pedestrian/Bicycle crash typing software application was added to the Non-Motor Vehicle Occupant form for both systems to help identify the precrash actions for parties involved in certain non-motorist-related crashes.
-(Please see Appendix H: Pedestrian and Bicyclist Data Availability Change for updates.)

 Type of Intersection was added to both systems.
 Bus Use and Vehicle Configuration were two Vehicle level elements that are new to NASS GES in 2010 and modified for FARS (element attributes were consolidated and redefined).
 Condition at Time of Crash was added at the Driver and the Non-Motor Vehicle Occupant levels for both systems.
 For motor vehicle occupants, there is now an Indication of Misuse of Restraint System or Helmet Use in both systems.